aws-samples/serverless-java-frameworks-samples/springboot/README.md

 Using this CloudWatch Logs Insights query you can analyse the latency of the requests made to the Lambda functions.

 The query separates cold starts from other requests and then gives you p50, p90 and p99 percentiles.

-Please note that this query is not applicable to SnapStart version.
+>:warning: Please note that this query is not applicable to SnapStart version.

 ```
 filter @type="REPORT"